gabrielbazan/lycheepy/README.md

  * The [docker-compose.yml](/lycheepy/docker-compose.yml) file.
 There are found all the containers definitions, their mutual dependencies, the ports they expose for mutual interaction, the ports they expose to the host, and so on.
  * A [start.sh](lycheepy/start.sh) executable file, which can be used to run all the containers for development purposes.

 Inside each development component's directory, we will find a _Dockerfile_ file, and the source code of the component itself.
-Lets see with an example: The _Configuration_ development component is inside the [lycheepy/configuration](lycheepy/configuration) directory, and there we can see:
+Let's see with an example: The _Configuration_ development component is inside the [lycheepy/configuration](lycheepy/configuration) directory, and there we can see:
  * The _Dockerfile_.
  * A folder with the same name of the component, which contains the source code, in this case named [configuration](/lycheepy/configuration/configuration).
 Inside this folder you can organize your code just as you like.
  * A [requirements.txt](lycheepy/configuration/requirements.txt) file, because we are talking about a component which is implemented with Python, and on this level we should place all install-related files.
 We will only use this file while the component's installation.